tedunderwood/badpublicity/docs/index.md

 There is on the other hand very strong evidence that successful books get more reviews and longer reviews.
 When we add up those wordcount figures for all of a books' reviews, and plot the total number of words spent on a book, the bestsellers and Pulitzer-winning authors are leading the pack, getting four to five times as much attention as the average say Bobbs-Merrill author.
 I can't say which of these things is causing the other—even to speculate we would have to look in more detail at the dates of reviews—but it's certainly a correlation.

 I guess this evidence points to a familiar lesson.
-People often say "there's no such thing as bad publicity," and if you believe that, you would expect the sheer amount of coverage a book gets to matter more than positive or negative spin.
+[8] People often say "there's no such thing as bad publicity," and if you believe that, you would expect the sheer amount of coverage a book gets to matter more than positive or negative spin.
 On the other hand, I bet people in this room who have written books can remember that it was hard to trust that maxim in your heart at the moment you got a bad review.
 So perhaps it will be useful to have hard evidence that the maxim is true.
 At least in the US, in the 1920s, and at the high end of the market, bad reviews don't seem to have hurt.
 If anything, they helped, by increasing the total amount of oxygen in the room.

 But this is just a first pass at the problem.
 There are many other things we could try.
 For instance, I've only tested high-end contrast: average books versus bestsellers or Pulitzer authors.
 Maybe bad reviews do start to hurt further down the pecking order—if, say, the bad review is the only one you get?
 We could also ask about the trajectory of an author's career over time.
 Maybe a bad review doesn't hurt book #3, but does reduce reviewers' interest in book #4?

 But I wasn't really trying to make an argument about literary history today.
 We've only had this data for a month, and nothing I've said does more than scratch the surface of it.
 I haven't talked about book prices for instance.
 Heck, I haven't talked about the texts of the reviews themselves!
 There has been no text analysis in this talk and no statistical modeling.
 I'm just describing data we're going to have, and gesturing to the future.
 I think the boundary between approaches will soon get blurry, as we collectively start combining the methods of distant readers with book historians' attention to what Robert Darnton called the "communications circuit"—the full life cycle of a book.

+### References

+[1] Bode, Katherine.
+“The Equivalence of ‘Close’ and ‘Distant’ Reading; or, Toward a New Object for Data-Rich Literary History,” *Modern Language Quarterly* 78.1 (March 2017).

+[2] English, James F. “The Resistance to Counting, Recounted,” *Representations* blog, January 13, 2015, [https://web.archive.org/web/20190811231910/http://www.representations.org/reponse-to-ulysses-by-numbers-james-f-english/](https://web.archive.org/web/20190811231910/http://www.representations.org/reponse-to-ulysses-by-numbers-james-f-english/).

+[3] Boot, Peter.
+“A Database of Online Book Responses and the Nature of the Literary Thriller.”
+Digital Humanities 2017, Montreal. [https://dh2017.adho.org/abstracts/208/208.pdf](https://dh2017.adho.org/abstracts/208/208.pdf)

+[4] Cordell, Ryan.
+“Reprinting, Circulation, and the Network Author in Antebellum Newspapers.” *American Literary History* 27.3 (2015): 1–29.

+[5] DeWitt, Anne.
+“Advances in the Visualization of Data: The Network of Genre in the Victorian Periodical Press.”
+Victorian Periodicals Review 48.2 (2015): 161–82.

+[6] Tatlock, Lynne, et al. “Crossing Over: Gendered Reading Formations at the Muncie Public Library, 1891-1902.”
+March 22, 2018, Journal of Cultural Analytics. [http://culturalanalytics.org/2018/03/crossing-over-gendered-reading-formations-at-the-muncie-public-library-1891-1902/](http://culturalanalytics.org/2018/03/crossing-over-gendered-reading-formations-at-the-muncie-public-library-1891-1902/)

+[7] Jackson, Margaret, and Mary Katharine Reely, eds. [*The Book Review Digest.*](https://babel.hathitrust.org/cgi/pt?id=uiug.30112013681645&view=1up&seq=5) Vol. 13.
+H. W. Wilson, 1917.

+[8] The maxim "there's no such thing as bad publicity" is commonly attributed to P. T. Barnum, but lots of things are attributed to Barnum, without much solid evidence.
+So I guess there is such a thing as bad publicity--which is, when you don't get cited.
+Ironically this also appears to be true even of the more cautious formulation (often attributed to Mae West): "I don't care what the newspapers say about me as long as they spell my name right."
+Someone presumably originated that, [but we have no idea how to spell their name.](https://www.nku.edu/~turney/prclass/readings/3eras1x.html)